|

 itself.
 The three broad facets relating to songwriting are: (1) the art, (2)

-W hat would an organization look like if it
+the craft, and (3) the business.
+What would an organization look like if it

 focuses exclusively on each of these?
 An arts-based group would be one